For a "Community Stories" project created with a template and including an investment of $15,000.

 - Translate the text into the other official language, and have it edited.

-- Ensure that the project is developed according to the guidelines and technical specifications provided with the Community Stories authoring tool.
+- Ensure that the project is developed according to the guidelines and technical requirements provided with the Community Stories authoring tool.

 - Complete the DMC landing page form in both English and French and provide the images and text required.